scuzzydude/asimov/asimov.md

 I may sports-hate Los Angeles and New York fans, but I do not blame them.
 How could I?
 Sports loyalty is a birthright or fostered in childhood.
 If I meet somebody who grew up in Dallas or San Antonio who is a Rockets fan, I'd admire them for their fine appreciation of genius, but I ain't letting them park my car.

 Blame is not wrong.
 It's right to blame responsible parties.
-Measuring responsibility, it the hard part.
+Measuring responsibility it the hard part.

-In recent years, there's been a lot of blame cast at pharmaceutical companies for high prices that put lifesaving medicine out of reach of poor people and much of the developing world. *Pharma Bro*[^93] didn't help with the industry's self-defense.
+In recent years, there's been a lot of blame cast at pharmaceutical companies for high prices that put lifesaving medicine out of reach of poor people and much of the developing world. *Pharma Bro*[^92] didn't help with the industry's self-defense.
 I think blaming boards, executives, researchers and even Pharma douchebags is avoiding real responsibility.
 The truth is, every investor in every pharmaceutical company is making the choice; I'm going to invest my money, protected by limited liability, in a company that develops medicine and measures its success by the accumulation of property, a scare resource not available equitably to all people.
 It's a choice.
 They are responsible.

 What that really means is we are all responsible.
 Anybody who has a 401(k) or a retirement plan that owns any broad mutual funds is likely invested in pharmaceuticals.
 If you don't hold pharmaceutical stock, your parents or your children or somebody you know does.

-What we are saying to pharmaceutical people are we expect you to behave ethically and responsibility, but we will measure and reward you according to how much property value you can accumulation.
+We are saying to pharmaceutical people are we expect you to behave ethically and responsibly, but we will measure and reward you according to how much property value you can accumulate.
 It doesn't matter if you're a brainiac researcher or washing cars, humans always optimize for the highest value reward.

 Blame is useless unless you use it to fix the problem.
-If you can diagnose with a measurement of value that is equitable, we can solve real problem.\
+If you can diagnose with a measurement of value that is equitable, we can solve real problems.\
 In sports, when you lose, you go home and figure out how to get better.
 Sometimes it works, sometimes it doesn't, sometimes it's luck, other times it's who you hire and draft what values those people represent.
 In Houston, you take your medicine and own it.
 There is another approach.
 You go home and blame your teammates, or the officials, or call the other team cheaters, or demand a trade.
-Both strategies have been known to work, though I believe sports karma favors the first approach.[^94]
+Both strategies have been known to work, though I believe sports karma favors the first approach.[^93]

 I call my engineering approach *recursive integration*.
 In digital systems design, this means that when you improve one part of the core system, you need to go back and reevaluate how the rest of the system works and then repeat whole process again.

-I believe regressive integration applied to human systems will lead to huge opportunities for real equitable improvements in life for most of mankind, if we change our measurement of wealth away from a system based on scarcity.
+I believe *recursive integration* applied to human systems will lead to huge opportunities for real equitable improvements in life for most of mankind, if we change our measurement of wealth away from a system based on scarcity.
 There are huge opportunities for the creation of real value when measured in by a system that is equitable.

 When my daughter and I were discussing the causes of conflict in 2020, we had one serious difference of opinion.
 She wanted me to accept that I was the beneficiary of generational wealth, but I argued against that in material terms.
 I've worked for all the material goods that I've acquired in my life.
 My parents, my grandparents and multiple generations back were hardworking people, in ways that neither her nor I could even imagine.
 She has a different perspective on background, though we both agreed that our primary fortune in life was to have been born American.
-I've worked hard all my life, I have always tried to make that best of that fortune, and so has she.
+I've worked hard all my life.
+I have always tried to make the most of that fortune, and so has she.

 Now I realize that the real way to measure value is not our fortune in life to be born American, Nigerian, Chinese or Vietnamese or white or black, but the real fortune we all share, is to be born with all the accumulated value of the ideas of all who came before us, because that wealth is available to everybody on the planet.
 This leverage is something we all benefit from, and it should scale to much higher levels if we can value our potential.
 If Elon Musk gets his way and connects every person on the planet, this accumulated value is within reach of every child born.

-The reason Mark Twain's satire *The Connecticut Yankee in King Arthur's Court*[^95] is so powerful and funny is because it's a simple theme, shared by Isaac Asimov's *Foundation*.
+The reason Mark Twain's satire *The Connecticut Yankee in King Arthur's Court*[^94] is so powerful and funny is because it's a simple theme, shared by Isaac Asimov's *Foundation*.
 We might have great technology and cool toys but we keep repeating the same historical mistakes because we believe we are somehow more advanced than mankind just a few generations before.

 History is accumulated value.
 We stand on the shoulder of giants.
 History is cumulative, but there are bumps in the road.